10 Best Renters Insurance Companies in Florida of 2022

 - Pay in Full - You save money in the long run if you pay your policy in full the second you sign on the dotted line.

-- The 3-Day Discount - Starting your policy at least 3 days after reviewing your quote gets you a discount.
+- The 3-Day Discount - Starting your policy at least three days after reviewing your quote gets you a discount.

 - Gated Community - If your rental is behind gates or has a security guard, you get a discount,

-But keep in mind that you have to drive by an active security guard or use a keypad or remote to enter your rental community.
+But remember that you must drive by an active security guard or use a keypad or remote to enter your rental community.

 American Integrity Insurance Group: Best for Flood Insurance

 If you live in Florida you need more than renters insurance.